git/git.github.io/rev_news/drafts/edition-79.md

   Junio, Ævar, Han-Wen, Ulrich and René then discussed different ways to change the test, like using the `REFFILES` test prerequisite.
-They wondered if such a dangling ref could also happen with the reftable backend.
-But it seemed that it could indeed happen.
+They wondered if such a dangling ref could also happen with the reftable backend, and it seemed that this could indeed happen.

   Han-Wen suggested the ref-store test-helper's `update-ref` command to manipulate refs instead.
-Ulrich proposed implementing a new `--disarm-safety-belt` option to disable checks for testing purposes. Ævar suggested a work around using an alternate object directory.
+Ulrich proposed implementing a new `--disarm-safety-belt` option to disable checks for testing purposes. Ævar suggested a workaround using an alternate object directory.

   Meanwhile Ævar commented a bit on René's resent patch.
 And René